Table of Contents

 The result is nearly instantaneous improvements in cognitive performance, attention, awareness, pleasure, libido, and a sense of well-being.

 Phenylethylamine is an endogenous (natural or ‘built-in’) amphetamine.
-This mechanism of action of how prescription ADHD stimulants like Adderall work.
+This mechanism of action is how prescription ADHD stimulants like Adderall work.
 And the basis for many Schedule 1 drugs like MDMA[x], LSD, mescaline, and (crystal) methylamphetamine.[xi]

 How things go bad